-The purpose of the existing land use plan is to identify the land uses currently surrounding the Airport so as to inform discussion about airport growth and development as well as the growth and development of properties surrounding the Airport.
-Additionally, a review of existing land uses surrounding the Airport enables the analysis of the Airport's land use compatibility.
+The purpose of the existing land use plan is to identify the land uses currently surrounding the Airport to inform discussion about growth and development on and off Airport property.
+Furthermore, a review of existing land uses surrounding the Airport enables the analysis of the Airport's land use compatibility.
 As stated earlier in this master plan, there is an existing airport overlay district zoned adjacent to SGJ.
 Therefore, adjacent land uses will be compliant to Airport operations.
-Land uses further out from the airport, outside of the airport overlay district, are also identified.
+Land uses outside of the airport overlay district are also identified.